aditya2819/Optimizing-Serpens-SpMV-Accelerator-on-Xilinx-Alveo-U280/README.md

 Contact / Attribution
 - This fork is maintained by the repository owner.
 Please check upstream for original license and contributors.

----
-This README replaces presentation materials and focuses on delivering a clean, maintainable repo layout and clear run/build instructions.
-If you want more detailed step-by-step Vitis build scripts or CI integration, tell me and I will add them.